 - The Send/Receive Groups dialog box will appear

-- In the Setting for group “All Accounts” section, ensure the Schedule an Automatic Send/Receive setting is selected (ticked) and change the time frame to a smaller setting (the default is every 30 minutes) e.g. 10 minutes
+- In the Setting for group “All Accounts” section, ensure the Schedule an Automatic Send/Receive setting is selected (ticked) and change the time frame to a smaller setting (the default is every 30 minutes) e.g. change it to 10 minutes

 - I generally don’t recommend lowering the setting too far or you will put unnecessary load on your computer and may end up with an unstable system.
 Having your computer perform the send/receive function every 10 minutes should be sufficient and if you have any items that are urgent, you can still perform a manual send/receive (try using F9 on the keyboard as a shortcut)